MarquezProject/marquez/docs/deployment-overview.md

 The Marquez [HTTP API](https://marquezproject.github.io/marquez/openapi.html) server relies only on PostgreSQL to store dataset, job, and run metadata allowing for minimal operational overhead.
 We recommend a cloud provided databases, such as AWS [RDS](https://aws.amazon.com/rds/postgresql), when deploying Marquez onto Kubernetes.

-> **Note:** We encourage enabling encryption at rest when provisioning your cloud provided database.
+> **Note:** We encourage enabling encryption at rest when provisioning your database.

 ## Architecture